-When Francesco Totti made his debut for Roma in 1993, few could have predicted he’d still be there as a player 24 years later.
+When Francesco Totti made his debut for Roma in 1993, few could have predicted that he’d spend the next 25 years at the club.

 The Italian made the first of 786 appearances for Roma on March 28, 1993, when he came off the bench in a 2-0 win at Brescia.